RobertHagar/github-slideshow/_posts/0000-01-02-RobertHagar.md

 layout: slide
 title: "Welcome to our updated second slide!"
 ---
-This is the github requested slide change
+This is my awesome slide
 Use the left arrow to go back!